graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 			graphQLScalarTypeStaticField: "com.graphql_java_generator.customscalars.GraphQLScalarTypeDate.Date"
 	] ]

 	// The parameters below change the 1.x default behavior.
-They are set to respect the default behavior of the future 2.x versions generateDeprecatedRequestResponse = false
+They are set to respect the default behavior of the future 2.x versions copyRuntimeSources = false
+	generateDeprecatedRequestResponse = false
 	separateUtilityClasses = true
 }